dapierce/dapierce.github.io/content/blog/2024-06-26-retro-emulation-done-easy.md

 It's not a MiSTer, but perfect hardware recreation is not something I can personally discern from modern emulators running on powerful enough computers.
 If you notice the difference in sound or timing, that's actually pretty amazing--but for me, an $80 computer and a few different controllers depending on the system get me all the way there.

 Last thing: save states are a big deal to me and one of my favorite features of this setup is **"Auto Save/Load"**.
 Turn it on, and you can start and leave your games at any time, and just resume from where you left off without worrying about in-game saves or manually saving and loading states.
 In my busier days it feels good to get in a few minutes of a game, and then be able to get back to it later, no fuss.

+{% image "../../public//img/retro-emu-ys3.png", "A screenshot from Ys 3 with the text 'To be continued'" %}